GamePlayer-8/awesome-stars/README.md

 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python) - All Algorithms implemented in Python
 - [truckersmp-cli/truckersmp-cli](https://github.com/truckersmp-cli/truckersmp-cli) - A simple launcher for truckersMP to be used with wine
-- [lbryio/lbry-sdk](https://github.com/lbryio/lbry-sdk) - The LBRY SDK for building decentralized, censorship resistant, monetized, digital content apps.
+- [lbryio/lbry-sdk](https://github.com/lbryio/lbry-sdk) - The LBRY SDK for building decentralized, censorship resistant, monetized digital content apps.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A feature-rich command-line audio/video downloader

 ## QML